Altars, Catrinas, Parade, Dinner, Cemetery & More 2023

 Our Day of the Dead Tours in Puerto Vallarta

-We present a selection of three distinguished tours, meticulously curated to facilitate a comprehensive exploration of the revered Mexican Celebration of the Day of the Dead.
+We again present for Day of the Dead 2024, a selection of three distinguished tours, meticulously curated to facilitate a comprehensive exploration of the revered Mexican Celebration of the Day of the Dead.

-The main focus of this tour is to celebrate "All Saints Day" with the Mexican children who will be parading seeking candy and gifts.
+The main focus of our tours is to celebrate "All Saints Day" and "Day of the Dead" with the Mexican children who will be parading seeking candy and gifts.
+Many Mexican children may be dressed in Costumes and "trick or treating" on the 31st.
+We will also distribute candy on the 1st and 2nd of November following the lesser-known Day of the Dead tradition of "Calaverita."
 We encourage our tour participants to pre-purchase large bags of candy to distribute.
-How much - too much to carry at the beginning of the night.
 Your load will lighten quickly, and the extent of candy procurement and subsequent dissemination directly contributes to the jubilance of local children, who, in turn, impart a profound sense of delight to your own soul.

-Although this is a day before the "traditional" start of the Day of the Day celebration there will be many families in the cemetery.
+Although Halloween is a day before the "traditional" start of the Day of the Day celebration there may be many families in the cemetery.
 Some will be cleaning, repairing, and painting a gravesite.
-Some families will be setting up their altars to be ready for the official holiday the following day.
-And there will be other families who will simply start a day early to avoid the massive traffic headache that surrounds most cemeteries on November 1st and 2nd.
+Some families will be setting up their altars to be ready for the official holiday the following days.
+And there may be other families who will simply start a day early to avoid the massive traffic headache that surrounds most cemeteries on November 1st and 2nd.

 Dinner Menu: